-Which Stove?
+Which Stove Industry?
 Chinese, South American or European?

 But does it matter what stove you purchase?
 After all, it’s just a metal box isnt it?
 Are there really any tangible differences in the cheaper products?